KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 The system replies, "The problem is that you perceive emptiness."

-But the emptiness may be real at the level of relation.
+But the emptiness may be real at the register of relation.

 It may not mean that reality is unreal.